Available with the ArcGIS Indoors Pro or ArcGIS Indoors Maps extension.

-With ArcGIS Indoors, you can create and manage floor plan data and share floor-aware maps and services for use in web and mobile apps: Indoor Space Planner, Indoor Viewer, ArcGIS Indoors for iOS, and ArcGIS Indoors for Android.
+With ArcGIS Indoors, you can create and manage floor plan data in ArcGIS Pro and share floor-aware maps and services for use in web and mobile apps.

 The ArcGIS Indoors product data installation package is available from My Esri.
 This includes support files such as map templates, attribute rules, and symbology that can be used to create floor-aware maps.

 - The latest version of ArcGIS Enterprise for a portal connection

 - An ArcGIS Online organization

 ArcGIS Indoors has three licensing options that can be configured through an ArcGIS organization on ArcGIS Online or ArcGIS Enterprise:

 - ArcGIS Indoors Maps—An organization extension that is automatically available to all organization members.